 Admission Through Performance (ATP) Program

-- At least one score on the Law School Admissions Test (LSAT) of 138 or higher within the last five (5) years; and
+(1) At least one score on the Law School Admissions Test (LSAT) of 138 or higher within the last five (5) years; and

-- A minimum cumulative undergraduate grade point average (GPA) of 2.0.
+(2) A minimum cumulative undergraduate grade point average (GPA) of 2.0.

-Applicants who successfully complete the ATP Program and receive offers of admission from the Admissions Committee and the Dean must provide “official transcripts” from every undergraduate college and/or university attended.
-All transcripts must arrive at the law school prior to matriculation.
-In the event they are not received by the deadline, you will be unable to begin school this year.
+Applicants who receive offers of admission to start in the fall must provide “official transcripts” from every undergraduate college and/or university attended.
+Transcripts must arrive at the law school by 2PM on August 13th.
 At least one of the transcripts must indicate the award of a bachelor’s degree from an accredited institution.

 Additionally, unless otherwise stipulated, successful ATP Program participants who are admitted and matriculate in August 2014 and who earn a cumulative grade point average of less than 1.8 after their first semester, thereby necessitating academic dismissal, will receive a full refund for any tuition paid.
 The refund will be made to the applicable lender.

 Applicants are reminded that the program is a supplemental means of assessing suitability for legal education.
 Therefore, LMU-DSOL cannot guarantee a fixed number or percentage of participants will successfully complete the program and be offered admission.
 Moreover, all traditional methods of evaluating capacity for success, including LSAT and undergraduate grades, will be considered.